VLingott/BioAlign/README.md

 - Automatic DNA sequence alignment using Clustal Omega
 - Triplet notation formatting for better readability
 - Search and highlight specific DNA sequences in the alignment
+- Advanced pattern matching with both exact and space-ignoring modes
-- Option for spaced or exact sequence matching
+- Cross-line sequence matching (finds patterns spanning multiple sequence lines)
-- Different highlight colors for each sequence (optional)
+- Output to both HTML and Word documents with highlighted matches
 - Caching of alignment results for unchanged sequences

 ## Installation